The 2019 Garmin Forerunner 245 Music ($349.99) comes from a respectable lineage.

 In terms of size, the Forerunner 245 Music is smaller than the famed Forerunner 235 as seen above.
 Putting it on par with the Forerunner 645 Music actually.

-The Garmin Forerunner 245 Music looks polished yet grounded, without emanating any hint of cheap build.
+The watch looks polished without emanating any hint of cheap build.
 It is ridiculously lightweight at a mere 38.5 grams; simply a boon for runners.

 Those with bigger wrists may prefer the 945 or Fenix 5 Plus series.
 Comparatively, the Polar Vantage M weighs in at 45 grams while the Suunto Baro G1 at 72 grams.
-Readers should take note that the comparison isn’t entirely fair given both Polar and Suunto offerings are multi-sport mode enabled.
+Granted the comparison isn’t a fair one given both Polar and Suunto offerings are multi-sport mode enabled.

-The Forerunner 245 Music does have swim, run cycle modes even though it doesn’t do multi-sport modes.
+The Forerunner 245 Music does have swim, run, and cycle modes even though it doesn’t do multi-sport modes.
+A firmware update as of 19th September 2019 has enabled heart rate recording during pool swim with the on board optical heart rate sensors.

 Other than the lack of barometer, there is genuinely very little to dislike about the Garmin Forerunner 245 Music at this price.